-10.1.
-Prior to appointing an investment manager, the Trustee discusses the investment manager's approach to the management of ESG and climate related risks with the Scheme's investment consultant, and how their policies are aligned with the Trustee's own investment beliefs.

-- 10.2.
-When appointing an investment manager, in addition to considering the investment manager's investment philosophy, process and policies to establish how the manager intends to make the required investment returns, the Trustee also considers how ESG and climate risk are integrated into these.
-If the Trustee deems any aspect of these policies to be out of line with their own investment objectives for the part of the portfolio being considered, they will consider using another manager for the mandate. - 10.3.
-The Trustee carries out a strategy review typically at least every three years where they assess the continuing relevance of the strategy in the context of the Scheme's membership and their aims, beliefs and constraints.
-The Trustee monitors the investment managers' approach to ESG and climate related risks on an annual basis. - 10.4.
-In the event that an investment manager ceases to meet the Trustee's desired aims, including the management of ESG and climate related risks, using the approach expected of them, their appointment will be reviewed. - 10.5.
-Investment manager ESG policies are reviewed in the context of best industry practice and feedback will be provided to the investment manager.
+- 10.1.
+Prior to appointing an investment manager, the Trustee discusses the investment manager's approach to the management of ESG and climate-related risks with the Scheme's investment consultant, and how their policies are aligned with the Trustee's own investment beliefs. - 10.2.
+The Trustee carries out a strategy review, typically every three years, where it assesses the continuing relevance of the strategy in the context of the Scheme's membership and its aims, beliefs and constraints. - 10.3.
+In the event that an investment manager or fund ceases to meet the Trustee's desired aims, including the management of ESG and climate-related risks, using the approach expected of them, the appointment will be reviewed. - 10.4.
+Investment managers' ESG policies are reviewed in the context of best industry practice and feedback will be provided to the investment manager.